Sonamdorji1904/Sonamdorji1904.github.io/_posts/2025-04-16-mediator_features copy.markdown

 While concepts like 5NF or temporal modeling may seem complex, understanding the fundamentals of good design, functional dependencies, and normal forms empowers you to create systems that stand the test of time.

 ---

-Would you also like me to suggest a nice title or summary paragraph if you want to post this blog somewhere like a website or LinkedIn? 🚀
-Or maybe you want a second version that's even more casual or example-heavy?